The Best Deck Paint of 2022

 - Best to revive old wood: Rust-Oleum RockSolid 20X Deck Resurfacer

-- Best technology: Sherwin-Williams SuperDeck Exterior Deck Stain
+- Best for hot summers: Sherwin-Williams SuperDeck Exterior Deck Stain

 - Best grip: Benjamin Moore INSL-X Sure Step Acrylic Anti-Slip Coating Paint